-3.4.17.20 Key reporting changes:
+3.4.17.20 Key reporting information:

-- The accounting and financial reporting for OPEB now aligns with that of pensions (GASBS 67, 68, 71, 73, 78 and 82). - An OPEB liability (rather than an OPEB obligation) is reported on the Statement of Net Position. - Deferred outflows and inflows related to OPEB, in the same categories as those reported for pensions, are reported on the Statement of Net Position.
+- The accounting and financial reporting for OPEB aligns with that of pensions. - An OPEB liability (rather than an OPEB obligation) is reported on the Statement of Net Position. - Deferred outflows and inflows related to OPEB, in the same categories as those reported for pensions, are reported on the Statement of Net Position.